It’s a very clever brush, but you don’t necessarily need these features

 Therefore, the Genius X, just about achieves what I consider average battery life.

-Whilst acceptable, I don’t think Oral-B is really giving you and I the value we deserve.
+Whilst acceptable, I don’t think Oral-B are really giving you and I the value we deserve.

 Sonicare’s DiamondClean Smart achieved 25 days of use on a single charge in my hands-on testing, that is an extra 11 days.
 And no, the brush handle is not really any thicker or larger.